-Maneb is a broad-spectrum fungicide that can be used to treat downy mildew on cannabis plants.
+Maneb is a broad-spectrum fungicide that can be used to treat downy mildew on plants.
 Maneb has very low toxicity to humans and animals, so it’s considered safe to use in most instances.

 Mancozeb is a broad-spectrum fungicide that controls downy mildew in many crops, including grapes, apples, pears, and stone fruits.
 It works by entering the plant’s vascular system and killing the fungus on contact.
 The product can also be used as a seed dressing for corn and soybeans to prevent downy mildew growth during germination.
 It does not leave behind any residue that could harm other plants or animals if you or your pets come into contact with it after application.